npinzon1994/budget-breakdown/README.md

 ## How to Install and Run the Application

 Download the zip from here and uncompress into your workspace directory (or any directory where you'll remember).
-Then go into your IDE or Text Editor (I used VS Code) and open a terminal. **Also make sure you have Node.js installed!** Once you've navigated to the project directory on your local drive, run:
+Then go into your IDE or Text Editor (I used VS Code) and open a terminal. **Also make sure you have Node.js installed!** Once you're in the terminal, navigate to the project directory on your local drive and run:
 <br>

 `npm install`